 We usually suggest submitting a faecal specimen via your doctor or through the food and health team.
 We can send you a sample container and laboratory form which you can take to your doctor's surgery.
 If you live outside the Leeds area and you wish to send a specimen you can contact your local environmental health team or arrange a specimen via your general practitioner.

 For any medical advice, please consult your doctor.

-Information about the food establishment will be passed onto the food safety team.
-The team carry out food hygiene inspections, investigate food complaints and outbreaks of suspected food poisoning and are responsible for monitoring food hygiene and safety in food businesses in Leeds.
+Information about the food establishment involved will be passed onto the food safety team.
+They carry out food hygiene inspections, investigate food complaints and outbreaks of suspected food poisoning and are responsible for monitoring food hygiene and safety in food businesses in Leeds.

 In order to try and control outbreaks of infectious diseases, the Public Health Act 1984 requires all occurrences of certain diseases be reported to the local authority.
 These are known as 'notifiable diseases'.

 Our environmental health service receives information on cases and suspected outbreaks of notifiable diseases from doctors, laboratories and the public.
 We investigate the reports and arrange any necessary action to stop the disease from spreading.

 We work with Public Health England to stop spread of diseases in the city.
 In particular we investigate individual cases and outbreaks of gastro enteritis.
 We do this in partnership with NHS nurses from Community Health Care who also provide guidance for control of outbreaks in nursing and residential homes, day-centres, children’s settings and education establishments.
 Guidance on managing outbreaks in different types of establishments is available in the documents section.